jsloop42/dreamlisp/README.md

 #### throw/1

 Throws an exception with the given data as its value.
+A `try` `catch` is used to handle exceptions.

 ```
 λ user> (try (throw {:err "oops"}) (catch e e))